josiah-mbao/josiah-mbao/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a Flask app.
+- 🔭 I’m currently working on a particle simulator using Pygame.
 - 🌱 I’m currently learning about AWS Cloud technologies.
 - 💬 Ask me about Python
 - 📫 How to reach me: josiahmbaomc@gmail.com